Friday, January 30, 2009

 dance

 I had a moment of abandon this afternoon, dancing to Krishna Das.
 His music is deep and joyful at once.
 It was pure bliss.
 Dance has to be my absolute favorite thing to do.
-(Don't ask about sex, I'm a good Mormon girl.)
 Dancing is best when no one is watching.
 I'm reminded of Isadora Duncan, my greatest dance inspiration.
 I just found out she was married to Sergei Essenin, one of my favorite poets.
 She's the mother of modern dance, breaking away from formal dance into a primitivist, free-spirited prance that involved the waving of arms and scarves and the hems of clothing.
 I love her.

 mandalas